nico-byte/whisper-realtime-transcriber/README.md

 ## ToDos

-- Add functionality to transcribe and actually do something with the outputs.
 - Add functionality to transcribe from audio files.
 - Get somehow rid of the hallucinations of the whisper models when no voice is active.